dmytrosen/DbApi/README.md

 **\<Defaults**\> – complex object – required – defines set of default variables used by Runner.

-**\<XmlOutput** ..\> – complex object – tells Runner to generate Object Graph in form of XML, as well as defines location of this file.
+**\<XmlOutput** ..\> – complex object – tells Runner to generate serialize Object Graph into XML file, as well as defines location of this file.

 **\<LogErrors**\> – collection of complex objects – collection of error loggers.
 Each logger has its own output.